famendola1/Worksheet-Digitalization/README.md

 Currently there is one global code for all the admins.

 ### Student Interactions
-Admins can add students to a course even if they did not create the student.
-They can add the student if they know their ID and name.
+All students are accessable to all the admins if the admine knows their ID and name.
+Admins can add students to a course with their ID and name even if they did not create the student.
+Once the student has been added to a course by an admin, the admin can see all of their past quizzes.
 Deleting a student means removing them from the course, which means that the student still exists.
 This means a student can exist even if they have been deleted from all courses.
 The student can still be added to a course again, because there student data still exists.

 ### Import and Export